 Anglers will be deemed to have read the rules and regulations.
 Any angler found causing an infringement will be asked to leave immediately.
 The head bailiff and his staff make regular rounds of the lakes and will enforce the rules.
 Anglers fish at their own risk.
 Anyone caught removing fish will be prosecuted for theft.

 Please note: no pike fishing from March to October

-The lakes are not stocked as heavily as are some commercial waters so therefore all vising anglers should take into account when fishing them.
+The lakes are not stocked as heavily as are some commercial waters so therefore all vising anglers should take this into account when fishing them.

 The lakes are there for everyone - not just anglers - so please behave responsibly and enjoy your time fishing.

 An Elongated 1.5 acre pool with a few carp up to 28lb.
 Tench to 4lb, Rudd, Roach and Perch.
 It has become very weedy and there is plenty of bank side cover where fish can be found close into the margins.
 A difficult water to fish.
-It is hoped to commence work on this lake in winter 2017

 A small 1.5 ACRE water which can be quite a challenge due to heavy weed in the summer months.
 Carp to 34lb Tench to 7lb and Pike to 20lb can be caught along with.
 Fish over beds of particles or a boilie approach for the carp; float fished caster corn or maggot for the Tench.
 During the Pike season dead baits especially dyed sprat’s work well.

 A seven acre water, fishing is from 2 banks only, this lake is a good tester of skills for the intermediate Carp angler looking to catch hard fighting Commons and tricky Mirrors up to 30lb with an average depth of 6ft deeper spots can be found, this lake is a good night water and pre –baiting with particles can be an advantage especially if a silt covered gravel patch can be located.
 Other species are found in this water; watch out for the swan mussels.